Solving the big problems requires bold plans.

 At this juncture of time and technology many exciting advancements are occurring across the globe across multiple sectors and social values.
 The generational opportunity of legalized cannabis.
 This is akin to Joseph Kennedy going to Europe at the end of prohibition and securing contracts for liquor imports.

-Clean Tech, Ag Tech, Food Tech and plant meats:
+Plant Meats, Clean Tech, Ag Tech, Food Tech, Bio Tech:

 Our world is rapidly transitioning to Ag for an urbanized world and alternative proteins, today.
 Plant meats can be grown indoors on our MegaFarms.
-These protein resources can be vertically integrated with existing manufacturing facilities.
+The Beyond Meats™, Impossible Foods™, and a thousand other startups are supply constrained.
+These protein resources can be vertically integrated with existing value added manufacturing facilities.

 Each of these developments are generational.
-Each of these are converging at this point in time.
+Each of these opportunities are converging at this point in time.

 This is the gold rush.
 These are the boom times.
 The money is necessarily flowing.